berlinphp/berlinphp.github.com/content/events/2012-12-04-php55-dependency-injection-traffic-spikes/index.md

 * David Soria Parra: PHP 5.5
 * [Timon Schroeter](http://www.php-entwickler-berlin.de): Dependency Injection for Beginners
-* Christoph Luehr: Brace for impact - how to survive TV ads
+* Christoph Lühr: Brace for impact - how to survive TV ads

 We meet at co.up as always, drinks are available for a small fee.
 The meetup starts at 7pm, talks start at 7:30pm.